The deadline for receipt of all materials is December 15, 2023.

 - Admission Term: Fall 2024

 Once you fill out the personal information here, you will be required to file the application fee of $100 before proceeding.
 If you are considering applying to the Astronomy program and need assistance with the application fee, you can consider applying for a need-based fee reimbursement.
-The deadline to apply for a fee waiver is November 17, 2023.
+The deadline to apply for a fee reimbursement is November 17, 2023.